awslabs/amazon-accessible-rl-sdk/docs/start_here.md

  $$P \left( S^{t+1} \, \middle| \, S^{t},A^{t}\right) = P \left( S^{t+1} \, \middle| \, S^{t},A^{t}, S^{t-1},A^{t-1}...\right)$$

-Rather than proving this directly, which is actually quite difficult, `whatif` tests for [information gain](https://en.wikipedia.org/wiki/Entropy_(information_theory)#Use_in_machine_learning) between different measurements which is a lot easier to do.
+Rather than proving this directly, which is actually quite difficult, A2RL tests for [information gain](https://en.wikipedia.org/wiki/Entropy_(information_theory)#Use_in_machine_learning) between different measurements which is a lot easier to do.